DEVOTIONALS

 has changed.
 Teach me to enjoy my new status instead of feeling

-to realize that whatever trials I am faced with, I can find comfort in
+me to realize whatever trials I face, I can find comfort in Your

-Your promise of heaven and my destiny to be with You.”
+promise of my heavenly home and my destiny to be with You.”

 Unknown's avatar